Iowa court hearings, Loras College classes altered amid 'community spread' of virus

 The worsening outbreak of a respiratory illness has prompted more area agencies and authorities to change the way services are delivered.

-Loras College officials today announced plans to cancel all in-person classes Thursday and Friday, March 19 and 20, as well as Monday, March 23.
+Loras College officials on Sunday announced plans to cancel all in-person classes Thursday and Friday, March 19 and 20, as well as Monday, March 23.
 Classes will resume on Tuesday, but will be held exclusively online.

 Additionally, the Iowa Supreme Court on Saturday ordered that all jury trials be delayed for several weeks as COVID-19 spreads.
 The only exceptions will be trials for which jurors already have been sworn in.